 The Non-internal Introductory Pelvic Floor Course is not a prerequisite to register for this course.

-In-Person Labs – to be completed in-person on September 11, 2022 at various set locations: Vaughan, ON / Perth, ON / Calgary, AB / Abbotsford, BC / Saskatoon, SK / Winnipeg, MB / Chester, NS / Rothesay, NB / Paradise, NL.
+In-Person Labs - to be completed in-person on September 10, 2023 at various set locations: Vaughan, ON / Perth, ON / Calgary, AB / Langley, BC / Winnipeg, MB / Dartmouth, NS / Paradise, NL / Rothesay, NB.
 Attendance of both sessions (lecture and practical) is mandatory.
-The lab date could change as we continue to monitor the COVID-19 impact on a daily basis.
-We will follow any guidance provided by the respective health authorities and will notify of any changes.

 The resources listed below are included in the cost of the course and will be provided to each participant in electronic, PDF format upon successful completion of the course.